The Dooleys: Early days

 The group began in the late 1960s as "The Dooley Family", composed of brothers Jim (vocals), John (guitar and vocals) and Frank (guitar and vocals) with sisters Marie, Anne and Kathy (all vocals).
 Based in Ilford, Essex, England, the group had work that was mostly limited to theatres and hotels because the three youngest members were still at school and therefore not allowed to perform in pubs.
 They appeared in variety shows alongside popular entertainers such as Bob Monkhouse, Frankie Howerd, Norman Collier and Anne Shelton.

 In 1972, they were joined by friend Bob Walsh (bass guitar) who was born in Manchester.
 His brother Vince Miller was a club compere and ran a booking agency with colleague Brian Mills.
 The pair took the group to Manchester for some trials in north of England clubs.
 They went down well with audiences and were told that they could achieve greater success if they were to base themselves permanently in the north of England.
-As a result, they moved to Sean's house in Worsley, Lancashire, during 1973 without Marie, who was by now pregnant with her first child, and did not feel she could commit to the band.
+As a result, they moved to Worsley, Lancashire, during 1973 without Marie, who was by now pregnant with her first child, and did not feel she could commit to the band.

 Following their move north, most of the gigs were booked by Jim and Bob (who spent their evenings visiting working men's clubs, selling the act).
 At that time, major agents were not interested in this kind of family group, and it took a lot of work on the band's part to convince them otherwise.
 In the meantime, they continued polishing their act and playing clubs.
 Eventually, they signed a management deal with Ken Wild; he introduced them to drummer Alan Bogan, who joined the group.

 They gained their first recording contract with John Schroeder who signed them to his Alaska Records company in 1974, and released two singles.
 The first of these was "Hands Across the Sea" (although its release was delayed by its entry into the Song for Europe contest, to be sung by Olivia Newton-John).